db-puzzle/maintenance-OS/docs/UserPermissionSystem/PERMISSIONS_LIST_V2.md

 ```
 User manages routines → System checks asset management permissions →
   If has assets.manage.*: Can create/update/delete routines
+  If has assets.update.*: Can update asset info but NOT routines
   If has assets.view.*: Can only view routines

 User executes routine → System checks execution permissions →